lawrenceevalyn/MASTERS-ESSAY/README.md

 ## WRITE

-* write an abstract
-* send queries to two journals (ask about figures)
 * figure out how to do figures & citations the LaTeX way in Scrivener
 * retype essay into new Scrivener doc